alexeisaharov/todolistapp-react/README.md

 Data stores in memory

-This projects use identical packages, except of flow packages (flux, reflux and redux accordingly)
+These projects use identical packages, except of flow packages (flux, reflux and redux accordingly)

 Enjoy!